NocheVolta/FramerMapboxJS/README.md

 Inspirated on [this project](https://github.com/johnmpsherwin/Mapbox-Framer) made by [John Sherwin](https://twitter.com/johnmpsherwin).

-This project is not realted with Mapbox company.
+This project is not realted to the Mapbox company.